chiubaca/chiubaca.github.io/_drafts/2017-01-24-lightning-tutorial-twitter-emoji-weather-forecast.md

 elif weather == "Mist":
     api.update_profile("chiubaca "+ Mist,"chiubaca.github.io","London","Hey'Im Alex!")

 else:
     api.update_profile("chiubaca "+ notsure,"chiubaca.github.io","London",bio + counter+"/100")
 ```

 Not the most elegant bit of code - If there are any suggestions to improve please drop a comment below.
 Nonetheless, I think it's pretty self explanatory.
-To break it down quickly...First we map the emoji unicode to some easier to understand variables.
-Next is just a rudimentary `if: elif: else:` crawl to go through all the possible weather outputs.
+To break it down quickly, first we map some weather emoji unicode to some easier to understand variables.
+Next is just a rudimentary `if: elif: else:` crawl to go through all the possible weather outputs then it updates the username argument concatenated with an emoji that matches the weather.
 The `else:` finishes on the monkey emoji just as precaution (kind of like a 404).
 Also the monkey emoji is my favourite so  wanted to sqeeze it somehow 🙈.

-# Host on PythonAnywhere
+# Host On PythonAnywhere

 So we've written all this code but we still need a way to schedule this to run at least once a day.

-Enter [PythonAnywhere](https://www.pythonanywhere.com) .
+Enter [PythonAnywhere](https://www.pythonanywhere.com).
 A cloud service for learning, writing, hosting and running Python code.
 The beginner tier gives you access to two virtual Python consoles and lets you run a single python script on a scheduled task for free.
 Pretty neat aye?

-Once you're signed up, Go to your files section .
-You can either upload a python script you have already writen or create a new python file and paste the code in.
+Once you're signed up, go to your files section .
+You can either upload a python script you have already written or create a new python file and paste the code in.

 Your final code should look something like this .